top of page

 Workshops require an environment here we can co-create a space for our session.
 We bring brightly coloured rugs, cushions and these sessions are accompanied by music.
 A space to make and serve tea and biscuits.
 The workshops are accompanied by a mental health first aider.

-If you would like to book a workshop please contact Susan and here team here.
+If you would like to book a workshop please contact Suzy and her team here.

 93% of participants said that they had improved awareness of creative wellbeing tools after taking the workshop.